jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 is fine with the default settings.

 This method is a little tedious but not too bad all in all.

-While you could also use *evtest* (event test) if you specify the device's event number,

-` sudo evtest /dev/input/event5`

-to obtain the coordinate values, in practice it is not that useful.
-Evtest only gives you the coordinates of your first touch of the screen immediately after you run the command.
-So you have to constantly shut it off with ctrl-z and restart it and touch the screen again and again with your stylus or finger, trying to zero in on the minumum and maximum coordinates.

 ### Guestimate the Coordinate Values